jiebaef/container-status/README.md

 ### Docker

 1. Install Docker
-2. Pull image from: `<tbd>` / Alternatively build the docker image locally using the `Dockerfile` or use the `docker-compose.yml` file
+2. Pull image from: `<tbd>` / Alternatively build the docker image locally using the `Dockerfile` or use the `docker-compose.yml` file (`docker compose up -d --force-recreate --build container-status`)
 3. Create a `docker-compose.yml`
 4. Run `docker compose up -d`